 Loss allowances on treasury investments have been calculated by reference to historic default data published by credit rating agencies, and adjusted for current and forecast economic conditions.
-A two-year delay in cash flows is assumed to arise in the event of default.
+A twoyear delay in cash flows is assumed to arise in the event of default.
 Investments are determined to have suffered a significant increase in credit risk where they have been downgraded by three or more credit rating notches or equivalent since initial recognition, unless they retain an investment grade credit rating.
 They are determined to be credit-impaired when awarded a "D" credit rating or equivalent.
-At 31 March 2021, £0 (2020: £0) of loss allowances related to treasury investments.
+As at 31 March 2022, £0 (2021: £0) of loss allowances related to treasury investments.